shjawale/final-project-restaurant/README.md

 ## Initial User Registration
 ![](Images/Screenshots/Register.PNG)

-An initial register of a user with the manager title for future options.
+An initial registration of a user with the Manager title for future options.

 ## Using Previous Registration to Login
 ![](Images/Screenshots/SuccessfulLogin.PNG)